theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 ### The passport problem

 The other aspect to be understood is passport ownership.
-A 2017 report from the Ministry of External Affairs said that the passport ownership in India stood at 5.15%.{{< sidenote businesstodayOnlyCentIndia2017 >}}Only 5.5 per cent of India's population have passports: report ([Business Today](https://www.businesstoday.in/latest/economy-politics/story/passport-seva-project-passport-seva-kendra-mea-data-passports-85474-2017-07-24)){{< /sidenote >}} Even if one argued that the percentage had doubled and stood at 10%, we are still looking at a small number of passport holders.
+A 2017 report from the Ministry of External Affairs said that the passport ownership in India stood at 5.15%.{{< sidenote businesstodayOnlyCentIndia2017 >}}Only 5.5 per cent of India's population have passports: report ([Business Today](https://www.businesstoday.in/latest/economy-politics/story/passport-seva-project-passport-seva-kendra-mea-data-passports-85474-2017-07-24)){{< /sidenote >}} Even if one argued that the percentage had somehow doubled in the last six years and stood at 10%, we are still looking at a small number of passport holders.

 If one argued that all these people left the country on fake passports and visas, there is absolutely no way in this connected world that the numbers surpassed the legitimate passport holders.
-That would kick off alarm bells everywhere.
+That would kick off alarm bells everywhere, not just India.

 Superimposing this number to the young women population of Kerala---which stands at 4.3 million---the number of young Keralite women holding passports would be around 221,450.
 Kasaragod would be much lower at 8858.
 32,000 out of 8858 women ... oh, wait.
 For this math to work, the rate of passport ownership among young women in Kerala would have to be at least about 18.6%, and _all_ of these women would have to convert to Islam and join the ISIS---and travel.